 (b) colony split, new queen is established in upper unit above inner cover and lower unit supered to facilitate expansion;

-(c) two-queen unit is further supered and dynamically operated during the honey flow;
+(c) two-queen unit with new queen (NQ) and old queen (OQ) is further supered and dynamically operated during the honey flow;

 (d) brood and super chambers are rearranged towards end of the honey flow; and

 (e) colony is consolidated to a strong overwintering unit with all excluders removed.

 The sophistication of his operation is given brief insight to in one of Eva Cranes earlier visits to Americaxiv:

 We visited the apiary which Dr Farrar uses for his ‘methods of management’ experiments, which have recently been described in detail in Bee World (see Farrar, (1953)).
 I had read and heard much about these colonies; even so, I was impressed by what I saw.
 The colonies, with 80-90 000 bees, were in shallow 12-frame Dadant bodies, 8-9 per hive.
 The two-queen units had already been united when we saw them.
 When the hives are to be inspected, a truck drives between the rows, and each hive in turn is lifted and turned over sideways on to a platform, and examined while on its side.